I remember...do you?

 Well, jump ahead a few years - I was 17, had moved to a new state, had just a few friends in school, was rather introverted and a tad insecure and was not a very good student.

-I had started listening to Christian radio and began attending a Christian youth group at a church.
-Long story short - as a result of the emotional pleas of the Christian ministers on the radio, and the "Chick-tracts" that I had begun collecting from the local Christian book store, one night, alone in my bedroom, I became convinced that hell was not the place that I wanted to spend "eternity", so I asked Jesus to save me from my sins.
+I had started listening to Christian radio and began attending a Christian youth-group at a church.
+Long story short - as a result of the emotional pleas from the Christian ministers on the radio, the tearful prayers from my fellow teens at the youth-group I was attending, and the "Chick-tracts" that I had begun collecting from the local Christian book store, one night, alone in my bedroom, I became convinced that hell was not the place that I wanted to spend "eternity", so I asked Jesus to save me from my sins.
 Thus began my 25 year experience as a believer in the God of the bible.

 ~ ~ ~

 Christian, how did you become a Christian.
-Think back and ponder - what was it that caused your transformation from non-believer into a believer?
+Think back and ponder - what was it that caused your transformation from non-believer to believer?
 What did you read or hear?
 Think about it - think about how old you were, how mentally and emotionally mature you were (or weren't), how thoughtful you were (or weren't).
 What was your emotional state during your conversion to Christianity?
 Was your transformation preceded by a long, thoughtful examination of the evidences for the existence of the God of the bible?
 Did your process include much serious and rational questioning of those who wanted you to become a Christian - or - was your conversion mostly driven by emotions, as mine was?
 I have met Christians who say that they got "saved" as early as 4 years old.
-At 17, I now know that I wasn't mature enough, thoughtful enough - how could I have made such a momentous decision?
-How could a child half my age (or a 3rd my age) make such a decision?
+At 17, I now know that I wasn't mature enough, thoughtful enough, to weigh the evidences for God, had I of been presented any, and I wasn't mature enough to weigh the ramifications of making such a momentous decision as to "follow" a long-dead Jesus.
+So how could a child half my age (or a 3rd my age) make such a decision?

 But honestly, I have never, in all my years as a Christian and now as an atheist, I have never encountered a Christian who's testimony included the description of serious and lengthy research into the history of Christianity, the church, and the particular denomination that they eventually became a part of.

-No serious investigation of the miracle claims found in the bible from Genesis 1 and on.
+No serious investigation of the miracle claims found in the bible from Genesis 1 on.

 No investigation into the historical claims of the exploits of the Hebrews in the Old Testament.